How to redesign an existing website without erasing rankings

 - Use relevant / specific keywords in the Domain Name, but not excessively so.
 Two or three keywords is regarded as sufficient…

-- Separate them by HYPHENS because it helps make sense to viewers!
+- Consider separating them with HYPHENS because it helps make sense to viewers!

 Country Code vs. .Com